GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/bootedge.md

     * Use the `+` and `-` keys to rearrange the boot order, and move the USB flash drive to the top fo the list, in the Boot Option #1 position.
     * Navigate to the Advanced -> Trusted Computing menu page.
       * Select `Security Device Support` and set it to `Disable`.
-    * Navigate to the Chipset -> System Agent (SA) Configuration -> Graphics Configuration
+    * Navigate to the Chipset -> System Agent (SA) Configuration -> Graphics Configuration.
       * Set `Primary Display` to `HDMI`.
 This sets the server's motherboard HDMI port 1 as the primary console display port, leaving the GPU PCI card for ML acceleration tasks.
     * Navigate to Save & Exit
       * Select `Save Changes and Reset`